OfficeDev/office-js-docs-pr/docs/quickstarts/word-quickstart.md

         npm start
         ```

-    - To test your add-in in Word Online, run the following command in the root directory of your project.
+    - To test your add-in in Word on a browser, run the following command in the root directory of your project.
 When you run this command, the local web server will start (if it's not already running).

         ```command&nbsp;line
         npm run start:web
         ```

-        To use your add-in, open a new document in Word Online and then sideload your add-in by following the instructions in [Sideload Office Add-ins in Office Online](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-in-office-online).
+        To use your add-in, open a new document in Word on the web and then sideload your add-in by following the instructions in [Sideload Office Add-ins in Office on the web](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-in-office-online).

 2. In Word, open a new document, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.